alirezafarid/network-simulation/Experiments/Part1-Uniform-MajorMinor/README.md

-In this section, each ranking strategy experimented separately.
+* In this section, each ranking strategy experimented separately.

-two different settings are Uniform taste consumers and Major-Minor taste consumers.

-The result of the tests of each setting is located in their correspondent folder.
+* Two different settings of each experiment are Uniform taste consumers and Major-Minor taste consumers.
+The result of the simulation for each setting is located in their correspondent folder.

-The experimented startegies are:
+* The experimented startegies are:

   + Random
   + Document-popularity
   + Peer-Popularity
   + Peer-like-similarity
   + Peer-follow-similarity
   + Peer-distance

+  Also, We manually created the results of best case and worst case strategies to use them as a yardstick for othe strategies.